 - Minimum rating coverage: At least 90% of the Fund's portfolio must have an SRI rating (the portfolio in this sense does not include derivatives without a rating and instruments that do not by their nature have a rating, for example cash and deposits).
 Although most of the Funds' positions have an equivalent SRI rating, some investments cannot be evaluated using the SRI research method.
-Examples of instruments that cannot receive an SRI rating include cash, deposits, target funds and assets that do not have a rating. - The instruments evaluated must have an SRI rating of at least 1.
-The assessment is based on a scale of 0 to 4, with 0 being the worst rating and 4 the best rating. - Application of the following minimum exclusion criteria for direct investments, i.e. the Fund does not invest directly in: - Securities issued by companies that, as a result of following problematic practices in the areas of human rights, labour rights, the environment and corruption, seriously violate principles and guidelines such as the principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights; - Securities issued by companies that are involved with controversial weapons (anti-personnel mines, cluster munitions, chemical weapons, biological weapons, depleted uranium, white phosphorus and nuclear weapons); - Securities issued by companies that generate more than 10% of their turnover from weapons and military equipment and services; - Securities issued by companies that generate more than 10% of their turnover from the extraction of thermal coal; - Securities issued by utility companies that generate more than 20% of their turnover from coal;
+Examples of instruments that cannot receive an SRI rating include cash, deposits, target funds and assets that do not have a rating. - 90% of the instruments evaluated must have an SRI rating of at least 2.
+10% must have a rating of 1.5 to 2.
+The evaluation is based on a scale of 0 to 4, with 0 being the worst rating and 4 the best. - Application of the following minimum exclusion criteria for direct investments, i.e. the Fund does not invest directly in: - Securities issued by companies that, as a result of following problematic practices in the areas of human rights, labour rights, the environment and corruption, seriously violate principles and guidelines such as the principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights; - Securities issued by companies that are involved with controversial weapons (anti-personnel mines, cluster munitions, chemical weapons, biological weapons, depleted uranium, white phosphorus and nuclear weapons); - Securities issued by companies that generate more than 10% of their turnover from weapons and military equipment and services; - Securities issued by companies that generate more than 10% of their turnover from the extraction of thermal coal; - Securities issued by utility companies that generate more than 20% of their turnover from coal;